AdobeDocs/analytics-platform.en/help/components/exports/manage-exports.md

 1. Update any of the available options.
 For information about each option, see [Export full tables from Analysis Workspace](/help/analysis-workspace/export/export-cloud.md#export-full-tables-from-analysis-workspace) in [Export Customer Journey Analytics reports to the cloud](/help/analysis-workspace/export/export-cloud.md).

+## Renew an export

+You can renew an export before or after it expires.
+The export is renewed for 1 year from the date you renew it.

+1. In Customer Journey Analytics, select [!UICONTROL **Components**] > [!UICONTROL **Exports**].

+1. On the [!UICONTROL **Exports**] tab, select the checkbox next to one or more exports that you want to renew.

+1. Select [!UICONTROL **Renew**].

+   The [!UICONTROL **Export full table**] dialog displays. <!--check process from here. -->

+1. Update any of the available options.
+For information about each option, see [Export full tables from Analysis Workspace](/help/analysis-workspace/export/export-cloud.md#export-full-tables-from-analysis-workspace) in [Export Customer Journey Analytics reports to the cloud](/help/analysis-workspace/export/export-cloud.md).

 ## Duplicate an export

 You can duplicate an existing export.